Swatch: Swatch x Omega

-The Swatch x Omega collaboration debuted in 2022, with MoonSwatch, a collection of reimagined Omega Speedmaster Professional Moonwatches in eleven different color variants themed after the Sun, Moon, and planets of the solar system.
+The Swatch x Omega collaboration debuted in 2022, with MoonSwatch, a collection of reimagined Omega Speedmaster Professional Moonwatches in eleven different color variants themed after the Sun, Moon, and planets of the Solar System.
 The collection uses the 4 jewel chronograph quartz movement used in other Swatch chronographs and Swatch's BIOCERAMIC composite material.

-The MoonSwatch collection was released March 26, 2022, at select Swatch stores.
+The MoonSwatch collection was released March on 26, 2022, at select Swatch stores.
 The New York Times called the release "the watch industry's defining moment of 2022".
 The collection sold out internationally on its release date, with lines formed at most Swatch boutiques where it was carried.
 Swatch initially stated each consumer could purchase up to two watches but later limited each consumer to one watch.
 While Swatch initially added the product to their online catalog, it later announced the collection would not be available for sale online.
 The MoonSwatch is neither a limited nor numbered collection.

+Pride collection

+In May 2023, Swatch released a Pride collection of rainbow watches to support the LGBTQ+ cause worldwide.
+The collection has six watches with different monochrome colours that corresponds to the colours of the gay pride flag.
+In Malaysia, the Home Ministry banned the sale of the watch and raided 13 Swatch outlets to seize and impound 172 watches over three days in May.
+The company reported that Malaysia was the only country which seized the watches.
+Swatch filed a lawsuit against the Home Ministry and the Malaysian government, challenging the legality of the seizure in July 2023.
+The ban was gazetted only in August 2023.
+In a September 2023 interview, Malaysian Prime Minister Anwar Ibrahim said that the raid was 'excessive', but defended Malaysia's current stance on the LGBT issue.
+In November 2024, the Malaysian High Court ruled that the raid was conducted without a warrant therefore was deemed illegal.
+The judge, Justice Amarjeet Singh Serjit Singh, also noted that the ban was imposed only after the watches were seized, which meant that no laws were violated in May 2023.
+The court ordered the return of the seized watches to the company.